 Given that she owns a baking business, Abby Slutsky uses her cleaning, baking and cooking appliances more than the average individual.

-Let me begin this by saying that in a normal environment, I would probably not choose to receive an appliance as a Christmas or birthday gift simply because I associate them with household work.
+Let me begin by saying that in a normal environment, I would probably not choose to receive an appliance as a Christmas or birthday gift simply because I associate it with household work.
 Lately, however, I have been spending a lot more time cooking and cleaning at home.
 I rarely leave the house, so I really do not need more clothing.

-Additionally, in an environment where people are losing their jobs, taking paycuts, and feeling stress about the amount of money coming into their households, a useful gift seems very appropriate.
+Additionally, in an environment where people are losing their jobs, taking pay cuts, and feeling stressed about the amount of money coming into their households, a useful gift seems very appropriate.
 Furthermore, whether small or large, a useful appliance benefits almost everyone in the household, and well-made appliances usually last many years.

 I own all the appliances mentioned here, and I reach for all of them regularly.
 I've used similar products in the past, but these appliances are more effective, reliable, and sturdier than their predecessors.

 1. Eufy Robot Vacuum

 My Eufy vacuum cleaner replaced a Roomba that I bought six years ago.
 I have a home-based baking business, so I use it on my kitchen floor almost daily (and sometimes more than once a day).
-It works nicely on carpet, too.
+It works nicely on the carpet, too.
 I bought the 2000Pa, which is the strongest suction model (there are several models), and it picks up debris much better than my old robot vacuum.

 To maximize the cleaning ability of the Eufy, it is very important to empty the debris tray and clean the filter and brushes regularly.
 Although the unit comes with extra filters and parts, I purchased more online, so I could replace the brushes and filters very regularly.